 Ironically, Rio is the only one who hasn't directly tried ending me.
 However, she takes great pleasure in pooping on all sorts of things.
 So she might take me out by Toxoplasmosiodizing up the place, but as of yet nothing has occurred.

-I don't keep vital organs in
+Little does Sprocket realize, I don't keep vital organs in my nose. |

 I could solve this cat/murder problem by realizing that a cat is a cat, and I'm a human capable of rational thought.
 I could also realize that I control their access to kibble, and kibble is the ultimate trump card when it comes to cats.
 However, they also realize that I'm a huge hunk of meat, and were they to kill me, they'd have 165 pounds of finely toned flesh to feast upon for the next year.
 Sure, they don't realize that my meat will spoil, or my girlfriend will chide them for their pseudo-cannibalism, but that won't deter them—they'll just focus on the pure volume of me.